 Hydrangea bushes can be pruned now.
 I cut the dead flower heads back to the first pair of strong plump buds closest to the old flower head.
 Weak, straggly stems are taken out at the base, and I also remove completely a couple of very old gnarled woody stems each year.
 Lacecap varieties are pruned more lightly, cutting back to the second pair of leaves below the old flower heads.
 You can use some of the pruned pieces for hardwood cuttings.
 If you want to change the colour of your Hydrangea, you can start to add aluminium sulphate to the soil around those you wish to have blue flowers, or lime if you want pink flowers.
 I have never done this.

-I still think it is best not to prune warm-climate plants now, as they prefer to be done in mid-August or even September in some cases, and will be more prone to frost-damage if cut back too soon.
+I still think it is best not to prune very cold-sensitive plants yet, as they prefer to be done in mid-August or even September in some cases, and will be more prone to frost-damage if cut back too soon.
 Also, don't prune spring-flowering deciduous shrubs such as Deutzia and Weigela, as you will be cutting off the flowering wood!